dewomser/hlp/README.md

 # hlp
-## This is a fork from version https://github.com/bit101/version
+## This is a fork of version https://github.com/bit101/version

 What shows hlp ___?